top of page

 –SUSAN GOLUBOCK

-Bring your staff the tools, language, and confidence to reduce behavioral challenges and create neuro-affirming, trauma-free classrooms and clinics.
+Bring your team the tools, language, and confidence to create neuro-affirming and trauma-free classrooms.

 The Challenge